kumahq/kuma-demo/vagrant/README.md

 #### Configure Dataplane with Gateway mode

-When you use a dataplane with a service, both inbound traffic to a service and outbound traffic from the service flows through the dataplane.
+When you use a data plane proxy with a service, both inbound traffic to a service and outbound traffic from the service flows through the data plane proxy.
 But with Kong deployed, we want inbound traffic to go directly to API Gateway, otherwise clients would have to be provided with certificates that are generated dynamically for communication between services within the mesh.
-So we have to operate the dataplane in [Gateway mode](https://kuma.io/docs/latest/documentation/#gateway).
+So we have to operate the data plane proxy in [Gateway mode](https://kuma.io/docs/latest/documentation/#gateway).

 Gateway mode lets you skip exposing inbound listeners so it won't be intercepting ingress traffic.
-We define the dataplane configuration with Gateway mode for Kong in the [`dataplane.yaml`](/vagrant/kong/kuma/dataplane.yaml) found in the [`kong/kuma/`](/vagrant/kong/kuma/dataplane.yaml) directory.
+We define the data plane proxies' configuration with Gateway mode for Kong in the [`dataplane.yaml`](/vagrant/kong/kuma/dataplane.yaml) found in the [`kong/kuma/`](/vagrant/kong/kuma/dataplane.yaml) directory.

 ```yaml
 type: Dataplane